How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 If you are a seller

-Your agreement should clearly indicate the amount you agree to pay your brokerage, what services are included, when the agreement starts and ends, and whether there are any terms that may affect how remuneration is handled if an offer is received.
+Your agreement should clearly indicate the amount you agree to pay your brokerage, what services are included, when the agreement starts and ends, and whether there are any terms that may affect remuneration.

 2